abdellahML/nyc-navigation/README.md

 You can either enter your origin and destination locations in the `routes.py` and run the file or select directly your locations in the map on the interactive interface.

-An additional prepocessing phase has been created in the `preprocessing.py` file to addapt our data to the OSMNX data base.
+An additional prepocessing phase has been added to addapt our data set to the OSMNX data base.

 ### Link to the deployed version